All About Adaptogens

 According to some studies, ginseng may boost brain function, short-term memory, and is neuroprotective.
 Ashwagandha could also be neuroprotective.
 Rhodiola might support the cognitive function (notably memory and learning function), magnolia berry can be helpful with some neurological and mental disorders, and goji berry often sold in dried form like raisins, might improve focus.
 Maca root also has the reputation of improving overall brain health.

-Ginseng is believed to boost physical performance and sexual vitality (it's often used as an aphrodisiac), Rhodiola and maca root might increase energy, liquorice could have a positive impact on endurance, cordyceps and magnolia berry may boost athletic performance, and ashwagandha could act as a general tonic.
+Ginseng is believed to boost physical performance and sexual vitality (it's often used as an aphrodisiac), Rhodiola and maca root might increase energy, liquorice could have a positive impact on endurance, magnolia berry and cordyceps may boost athletic performance, and ashwagandha could act as a general tonic.

 Helps to Regulate Sleep